-Considered the spiritual capital of Thailand, Chiang Mai also opens doors to a whole different set of experiences and activities hard to find elsewhere.
-Here are some of the coolest things to do in Chiang Mai!
+Considered the spiritual capital of Thailand, Chiang Mai is a rollercoaster of experiences.
+Here are some of the best things to do in Chiang Mai!

 After the big capital Bangkok and after the bit of island hopping in the south of the country, Chiang Mai is the most popular destination for travellers visiting Thailand.

-Because of its laid-back vibe, friendly people and great value-for-money in food and shopping, it was possibly the place I enjoyed the most.
-But what impressed me the most was the huge variety in things you can do and see.
+The contrast couldn’t be bigger.
+Because of its laid-back vibe, less suffocating temperatures, friendly people and great value-for-money in food and shopping, it was the place I enjoyed the most.
+Not to mention the huge variety of things you can do and experience.

-Before coming to Thailand, I knew getting up and close with elephants was one of my top bucket list activities.
+Before coming to Thailand, I knew to get up and close with elephants was one of my top bucket list activities.
+While there are hundreds of elephant tours in Thailand and in Chiang Mai in particular, the challenge is to find one that does NOT include riding.

 Elephant’s spines are not prepared anatomically to carry people all day and animals in most tours are often subject to a violent process known as Phajaan.
 This is intended to mentally “break” them and become completely submissive to exhaustive days of work and humans in general.